Depression Blogs That Provide Support—And Some Other Media Too

 The Upward Spiral

 Dr. Alex Korb wrote this book to teach others about the neuroscience behind depression that causes people to move on a downward spiral.
-In this book, Dr. Korb aims to help people rewire their brain and begin an upward spiral of recovery.
+In this book, Dr. Korb aims to help people rewire their brains and begin an upward spiral of recovery for brain and body.

 This book was written by four mental health professionals who explain why people often become more depressed when they try to think their way out of being depressed.
 They combine Eastern traditions with cognitive therapy and discuss ways to avoid mental patterns that can lead to despair.

-If you’re more interested in podcasts than in blogs and books, there are many podcasts on depression and mental health.
+If you’re more interested in podcasts than in articles and books, there are many podcasts on mental health.
 The following are just a few:

 This podcast is hosted by comedian John Moe.
 Depression is a serious condition that can affect anyone, including comedians.
-In this podcast, Moe interviews other comedians who have experienced depression to provide insight and let people know they are not alone in their experience of depression.
+In this podcast, Moe interviews other comedians who have experienced this disorder to provide insight and let people know they are not alone in their experience of depression.

 The Brain Warrior's Way